Budgetary allocation nearly doubled by Centre for development of NE states in 7 yrs: Reddy | Business

 ''The primary reason for the constrained growth of the east and NE region, despite its strategic advantages in terms of location and natural resources, can largely be attributed to insufficient infrastructure,'' he said.

+West Bengal, Bihar, Tripura Sikkim were among a few states which had recorded a positive growth rate in 2020-21, the year hit by the COVID-19 pandemic.

+Kant, however, said the average growth rate of the east and the north-east region during the 2015-20 period had been above that of the country.

-To unlock the potential of the entire region, the foremost requirement is to address the concerns of inadequate infrastructure, lack of connectivity and institutional support to improve competitiveness, he said.
+To unlock the potential of the entire region, the foremost requirement is to address the concerns of inadequate infrastructure, lack of connectivity and institutional support to improve competitiveness, he added.

-It is encouraging that in 2019-20 when the entire country witnessed a slowdown due to COVID-19, Mizoram achieved a 13 per cent growth rate, followed by Tripura at 9 per cent, the official of the policy think tank said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)